Shirley Ann Sorg, 87 - Austin Daily Herald

 Shirley is survived by her husband, Lowell Sorg; son, Kevin (Diane) Sorg of Rose Creek; daughter, Rhonda Sorg (Mike Bartosh) of Prescott, Wisconsin; two grandchildren, Krystal (Jeremy) Pedersen of Lake Havasu, Arizona and Michael (Brittany) Sorg of Mantorville; three very luck great grandchildren, Jayden and Jaxon Pedersen and Braden Sorg.

 A memorial service will be held at 2:00 pm on Saturday, April 29th at First United Methodist Church with the Reverend Donna Dempewolf officiating.
 Visitation will be at the church one hour prior to the service on Saturday.
+Burial will be at Oakwood Cemetery at a later date.
 Clasen-Jordan Mortuary is in charge of arrangements.